-Make yourself known online
+Make yourself visible online

-improve your general business profile
+Improve your general business profile

 My WIBA (Portal)

-‘My WIBA’ is a handy tool that gives you a quick overview of your application(s).
-Fill in all your details in the portal, so that it not only helps during the application process, but also provides suggestions for jobs that match your profile.
-That’s why it is important for the information to be correct, to make sure that the recommended jobs are indeed relevant to you.
-Filling in the required documents (like your CV and motivation) makes it possible to handle the applications more quickly, letting you know where you stand and why you were (not) selected for an assignment.
+‘My WIBA’ is a handy tool that gives you a quick overview of your applications.
+Fill in all your details in the portal to flawlessly follow through the application process and receive job suggestions that match your profile.
+That’s why it is important for the information to be accurate and up-to-date.
+Sharing the required documents (like your CV and motivation) allows to speed up the application process and keep you well informed on where you stand and why you were (not) selected for any particular assignment.

 1: Adjust your CV for the desired function

 A good CV provides a snapshot of the experience and type of work done by a candidate.
 It often pays off to keep track of different “types” of CVs.
 In the case of a software developer/team lead, a resume with an emphasis on the technical experience and a resume with the emphasis on managerial skills is really useful.
 Make sure that the resume matches the assignment well.
 Knowledge and experience that are not interesting for the assignment distract from the goal and should be removed.
 Often, older projects are less interesting and can, therefore, be summarized in bullets.
 In addition, the CV structure is important, which is why we have made an example for you.
 This format is easy to handle and has a good and clear CV as an objective.
 Even if you are employed, you can classify the CV on the basis of the executed projects within your organization.